projectcejorp/project/README.md

 # Anonymous Repository

-This repository is anoynomous and will be public soon.
+This repository is anonymous now but will be public soon.

 ## Defense